Ratatouille (film): Theatrical

-Ratatouille was originally going to be released on June 9, 2006; however, on December 8, 2004, the date was changed to June 29, 2007.
-This happened because Disney/Pixar changed the release date of Cars from November 4, 2005 to June 9, 2006, thus pushing Ratatouille to June 29, 2007.
+Ratatouille was initially scheduled for release on June 9, 2006, but was later pushed back to June 29, 2007.
+This shift was reportedly made to accommodate the 2006 date for Cars.
 Ratatouille's world premiere was on June 22, 2007, at Los Angeles' Kodak Theatre.
 The commercial release was one week later, with the short film Lifted preceding Ratatouille in theaters.
 Earlier in the year, it had received an Academy Award nomination.
 A test screening of the film was shown at the Harkins Cine Capri Theater in Scottsdale, Arizona on June 16, 2007, at which a Pixar representative was present to collect viewer feedback.
 Disney CEO Bob Iger announced an upcoming theatrical re-release of the film in 3D at the Disney shareholders meeting in March 2014.